Skip to Main Content

 Specialist subject material

-Chapter 11 of the APA Publication Manual provides guidance on referencing legal material but only provides US & United Nationals examples (p.
+Chapter 11 of the APA Publication Manual provides guidance on referencing legal material but only provides US & United Nations examples (p.
 355).

 For this reason, all students, when asked to cite Australian legal materials using APA Style, should follow the examples given below for legislation and cases with further information provided in the AGLC referencing guide.